EmilHvitfeldt/smltar/docs/03_stopwords.md

 Stop words can have different roles in a corpus.
 We generally categorize stop words into three groups: global, subject, and document stop words.

-Global stop words are words that are almost always low in meaning in a given language; these are words such as "of" and "and" in English which are needed to glue text together.
+\index{stop words!global}Global stop words are words that are almost always low in meaning in a given language; these are words such as "of" and "and" in English which are needed to glue text together.
 These words are likely a safe bet for removal but they are small in number.
 You can find some global stop words in pre-made stop word lists (Section \@ref(premadestopwords)).

-Next up are subject-specific stop words.
+\index{stop words!subject}Next up are subject-specific stop words.
 These words are uninformative for a given subject area.
 Subjects can be broad like finance and medicine or can be more specific like obituaries, health code violations, and job listings for librarians in Kansas.
 Words like "bath", "bedroom", and "entryway" are generally not considered stop words in English, but they may not provide much information for differentiating suburban house listings and could be subject stop words for certain analysis.
 You will likely need to manually construct such a stop word list (Section \@ref(homemadestopwords)).
 These kinds of stop words may improve your performance if you have the domain expertise to create a good list.

-Lastly, we have document level stop words.
+\index{stop words!document}Lastly, we have document level stop words.
 These words do not provide any or much information for a given document.
 These are difficult to classify and won't be worth the trouble to identify.
 Even if you can find document stop words, it is not obvious how to incorporate this kind of information in a regression or classification task.

 ## Using premade stop word lists {#premadestopwords}

 A quick option for using stop words is to get a list that has already been created.
 This is appealing because it is not difficult, but be aware that not all lists are created equal. @nothman-etal-2018-stop found some alarming results in a study of 52 stop word lists available in open-source software packages.
-Among some of the more grave issues were misspellings ("fify" instead of "fifty"), the inclusion of clearly informative words such as "computer" and "cry", and internal inconsistencies such as including the word "has" but not the word "does".
+Among some of the more grave issues were misspellings\index{misspellings} ("fify" instead of "fifty"), the inclusion of clearly informative words such as "computer" and "cry", and internal inconsistencies such as including the word "has" but not the word "does".
 This is not to say that you should never use a stop word list that has been included in an open-source software project.
 However, you should always inspect and verify the list you are using, both to make sure it hasn't changed since you used it last, and also to check that it is appropriate for your use case.

 There is a broad selection of stop word lists available today.
 For the purpose of this chapter, we will focus on three of the lists of English stop words provided by the **stopwords** package [@R-stopwords].
-The first is from the SMART (System for the Mechanical Analysis and Retrieval of Text) Information Retrieval System, an information retrieval system developed at Cornell University in the 1960s [@Lewis2014].
-The second is the English Snowball stop word list [@porter2001snowball], and the last is the English list from the [Stopwords ISO](https://github.com/stopwords-iso/stopwords-iso) collection.
+The first is from the SMART (System for the Mechanical Analysis and Retrieval of Text) Information Retrieval System\index{stop word lists!SMART}, an information retrieval system developed at Cornell University in the 1960s [@Lewis2014].
+The second is the \index{stop word lists!Snowball}English Snowball stop word list [@porter2001snowball], and the last is the English list from the [Stopwords ISO](https://github.com/stopwords-iso/stopwords-iso) collection\index{stop word lists!Stopwords ISO}.
 These stop word lists are all considered general purpose and not domain-specific.

 <div class="rmdpackage">
 <p>The <strong>stopwords</strong> package contains a comprehensive collection of stop word lists in one place for ease of use in analysis and other packages.</p>